thecourseforum/theCourseForum2/README.md

     - https://docs.docker.com/install/
     - https://docs.docker.com/compose/install/
 2. `git clone https://github.com/thecourseforum/theCourseForum2.git`
-3. Go into the `theCourseForum2/` folder and then run `docker-compose up`
+3. Go into the `theCourseForum2/` folder and then run `docker build .` and then `docker-compose up`
-4. Download a copy of the database from https://drive.google.com/open?id=1_FqoWjpXVFfjq-vRZElL36pk9CaTaiVl
+4. Download a copy of the database from https://drive.google.com/open?id=1ubiiOj-jfzoBKaMK6pFEkFXdSqMuD-22
     - put this into the `theCourseForum2/` folder
-5. `docker exec tcf_db psql -U tcf_django tcf_db < april6.sql`
+5. `cat april7.sql | docker exec -i tcf_db psql -U tcf_django tcf_db`
 6. Go to http://localhost:8000 and make sure it works!

 # Design Philosophies